Providence Friends Meeting

 Providence Friends Meeting is an active spiritual community that is diverse, welcoming and inclusive.
 Meeting for worship is at the center of the life of our community.
 We are transparent and open in our organization and activities.
 Our faith leads us to engage in social justice and peace issues and take an active interest in each other’s lives.
 We seek humbly to deepen and enrich our spirituality, and discover and nurture the Light that is in every person.

 Providence Meeting has committed to a year-long exploration of racism and white privilege.
 As part of this, we invite members and attenders of Providence to join a new adult-education program to deepen our understanding of these issues.
 In order to develop a deep level of trust within the group that will enable everyone to share his or her own story, we are asking for a commitment to attend as many of the sessions as possible.
+Out of the ensuing atmosphere of support, we will explore often-difficult topics while providing an opportunity for growth and enlightenment.

 What is now Providence Friends Meeting developed from gatherings for Quaker worship in Upper and Lower Providence Townships, Delaware County, Pennsylvania.